-Chinese village doctor treating a man by burning herbs on his back
+Chinese village doctor treating a man by burning herbs

 now in National Palace Museum, Taiwan)

 By the time of the Han Dynasty, about 100 BC, China had become a major center of medical research and the home of some of the world's best doctors.
 These doctors wrote the Neijing, a book about medicine, organizing and explaining all of their treatments.
 The Neijing argues that earlier ideas about demons making you sick are wrong.
 According to the Neijing, you get sick when the yin and yang of your body are out of balance.
 Lifestyle choices like bad food, not exercising, stress, and your environment can knock you out of balance.
-Doctors used a combination of acupuncture, moxibustion, herbal medicines, and exercises to restore your balance.
-(You might want to compare this to the Greek idea of four humors that developed in the 400s BC - it's possible that Chinese doctors were influenced by these Greek ideas, travelling along the Silk Road.).
-Another Han Dynasty doctor, Huo Tuo, apparently combined wine and hashish as anaesthesia for surgery, but the medical books Huo Tuo wrote have all been lost.
-Possibly Huo Tuo got medical information from Buddhist missionaries from India.
+This imbalance blocks your qi, your life-force, which is like Herophilus' idea of pneuma.

 Chinese doctors figured out many ways to treat sick people.
-They used many medicines made of different herbs and tree barks; though some of these were just guesses, other medicines worked well.
+They used many medicines made of different herbs and tree barks.
+Though some of these were just guesses, other medicines worked well.
 By the 300s AD, Ge Hong was the first doctor in the world to write about a good medicine for malaria.

 During the T'ang Dynasty, in the 600s AD, a doctor named Sun Simiao wrote more medical books.
 Sun listed thousands of recipes for different medicines, and also discussed how doctors should behave.
 He said, "A great doctor should not pay attention to status, wealth or age.
-He shouldn't question whether the patient is beautiful or ugly, whether he is an enemy or friend, whether he is Chinese or a foreigner, or finally, whether he is uneducated or educated.
+He shouldn't ask whether the patient is beautiful or ugly, whether he is an enemy or friend, whether he is Chinese or a foreigner, or finally, whether he is uneducated or educated.
 A doctor should meet everyone on equal grounds.
 He should always treat patients as if they were his own family."
 About this time, Chinese cities began to have pay toilets, which helped to keep poop out of the streets so that fewer people caught dysentery.
 By the 1100s, under the Song Dynasty, there were even a few free public toilets.

 Chinese doctors learned from Indian doctors about inoculation against smallpox, and by the 1500s AD, under the Ming Dynasty, Chinese doctors were inoculating many people to prevent smallpox from spreading.